-We encourage the development of skills, knowledge and understanding that help Reception children to make sense of their world.
-As Reception is part of the EYFS we plan opportunities based around the EYFS Specific Area of Learning called 'Understanding the World'.
+We encourage the development of skills, knowledge and understanding that help Reception children make sense of their world as an integral part of the school's work.
+As Reception is part of the EYFS we plan opportunities based in the EYFS Specific Area of 'Understanding the World'.